Sports Sciences (Bachelor of Arts, B.A.)

 No aptitude test is required.

-Humboldt-Universität is home to the only Department of Sports Sciences in the Berlin region.
-The department lies in the heart of Berlin, in a modernised historical building with very well-equipped laboratories and a newly built sports research hall.
-It is one of the largest departments in Germany and the lecturers have close networks outside the university.
+Humboldt-Universität is home to the only Institute of Sports Sciences in the Berlin region.
+Located in the heart of the capital, the Institute is housed in a modernized historic building featuring well-equipped laboratories and a newly constructed sports research hall.
+It ranks among the largest institutes of its kind in Germany, and its faculty members maintain extensive professional networks beyond the university.

 Subject-specific admission and enrolment rules